 What’s important to remember is that everyone needs a period of adjustment when a new tool is introduced.
 All team members need to familiarise themselves with your ECM until they are ready to make the most out of it.

 You don’t need to have the answer to everything from the first day.
 It will probably take time to make the process more efficient.
 This doesn’t mean that you can’t start by focusing on the issues that matter the most to your organization.
 Set your key priorities to avoid distractions that can delay the implementation phase.

 Enterprise Content Management (ECM) and Digital Asset Management (DAM) have one thing in common: Both systems are made to organize files much better than a simple folder structure can do.
 The big difference is that ECM was made with text and numbers in mind, while DAM traditionally focuses on visual digital assets.
 That is why DAM software is primarily used by marketing and graphic design departments and has specific features to distribute your digital assets to the outside world.
 An ECM, on the other hand, is very much intended for internal needs.

 Of course, ECM providers add features for managing rich media while DAM providers venture into managing documents.
 Still, you might find that ECM is superior when it comes to text-based documents like contracts or tables, while DAM software wins the prize when it comes to managing and distributing images, videos, or audio files.
-So rather often both systems are used within a company.
-If this is the case, it is very important that you can connect both systems, so that they work together.
-The connection of both systems is getting easier with a shift in the ECM as well as the DAM industry towards Software as a Service (SaaS) models with cloud-based solutions and open APIs.
+So, rather often both systems are used within a company.
+If this is the case, it is critical that you can connect both systems, so that they work together.
+The connection of both systems is getting easier with a shift in the ECM and the DAM industry towards Software as a Service (SaaS) models with cloud-based solutions and open APIs.